rafaelsorgato/ExchangePhishing/README.md

 This example works for Microsoft 365 / Exchange Server

-First off all, download this powershell code (if you don't trust, only edit the file and read the code): https://drive.google.com/file/d/1piGxZpCEHIY4ZVEuTEH8XUFQK8_snU2d/view?usp=sharing
+First off all, download this powershell code (if you don't trust, only edit the file and read the code, it's not complex): https://drive.google.com/file/d/1piGxZpCEHIY4ZVEuTEH8XUFQK8_snU2d/view?usp=sharing